KDE/documentation-docs-krita-org/reference_manual/dockers/text_properties.rst

 Text Decoration allows drawing underlines, overlines and striking through text.

+Line:
+    Toggles whether underline, overline or strikthrough is enabled.
+Multiple can be enabled at once.
+Color:
+    By default, the color of the decoration will follow the text color.
+This control allows it to be set explicitly.
+Style:
+    The style of the lines.
+Shared between all enabled lines, these can be made dashed, dotted, wavy and even double lines can be drawn.

+Text Decoration does not inherit.
+Instead it is applied over each range of text it is defined on, with later defined text decoration being drawn on top of earlier defined text decoration.

 .. _text_property_underline_position:

 Underline Position
 ~~~~~~~~~~~~~~~~~~

 Specify the position of the underline for text-decoration.

+Horizontal:
+    Behaviour in horizontal writing modes

+    Auto
+        Underlines will be positioned according to the metrics of the font.
+    Bottom
+        Underlines will be aligned to the descender.
+Vertical:
+    Behaviour in vertical writing modes.

+    Vertical left
+        Underlines will be at the left of the characters.
+Overlines at the right.
+    Vertical right
+        Underlines will be at the right of the characters, and overlines left.

 .. _text_property_open_type: